privacyidea/privacyidea/doc/glossary.rst

    Count
         The token property ``count`` in privacyIDEA is used to calculate the :term:`OTP` value using the HMAC-type algorithms HOTP or TOTP.

+   Time Step
+        The amount of time in which each totp is valid is called a timestep.
+Possible values are 30 or 60(seconds), default is 30.
+If you haven’t used your otp within that window, it will no longer be valid, and you’ll need to request a new one to gain access to your application.